Tannerguo/tannerguo.github.io/_portfolio/portfolio-01.md

 ## Project Overview

-During a routine replacement of my sagging headliner, I decided to transform it into a **Rolls Royce-style Starlight Headliner**.
+During a replacement of my sagging headliner, I decided to modify it into a **Rolls Royce-style Starlight Headliner**.
 This ambitious modification took **46 hours over six days** and involved intricate handcrafting techniques.

 ## Process